Materials & Craft

 Process QC

-Critical seam checks + workmanship control
+Critical seam checks and workmanship control

 3